Sensei Corey Holzman

-Mr. Holzman graduated from Northland College in 2012 with a degree in science and a teaching certificate.
-He worked for Northwest Passage, an at-risk youth facility in Frederic, WI.
+Sensei Holzman graduated in 2012 with a degree in science and a teaching certificate, He worked for Northwest Passage, an at-risk youth facility in Frederic, WI.
 During his time there, he implemented a martial arts program for long-term residents who were exhibiting positive behaviors.
-Additionally, he created and taught a summer program for a local school, and a fitness class for senior citizens at the local gym.
-Following his work in treatment and rehab, he worked as a special education teacher in Bayfield High school, and then as a middle school science teacher here in Milwaukee.
-Throughout all of these transitions, he has been training, teaching, and expanding his knowledge of the martial arts.
-He has been fortunate enough to train with Sensei Tadashi Yamashita, Bill “Superfoot” Wallace, and many other talented and passionate martial artists.
+Additionally, he has created and taught programs for a variety of schools, fitness centers, colleges, and other martial arts academies.
+Following his work in treatment and rehab, he worked as a special education teacher in Bayfield High School, and then as a middle school science teacher here in Milwaukee before coming to the Black Belt Leadership Academy.

 Sensei Holzman is now the majority owner and head instructor of Black Belt Leadership Academy.
 He works every day to provide the best martial arts instruction to his students and create a supportive, challenging, and welcoming atmosphere for every person that walks through the doors.
 He hopes to share with his students some of the passion and excitement, as well as the discipline and work ethic, that has allowed him to pursue his dreams in martial arts.